jaburt/FreeNAS-Server-ClamAV-Scan/README.md

 24 March 2020: A complete rewrite to improve and fix some minor issues.
 Have updated it as follows:

 * reduced coding and scripts to now only require a single script to run;
 * turned all hard-coded log file names into variables;
 * added in complete setup and usage instructions;
 * defining 'root' as the default email (so no need to edit this if happy with that);
 * script now requires a parameter of the target location to scan (with error checking);
 * simplified the editing requirements for the endusers who are running in warden jails instead of iocage;
 * the script now supports concurrent runs, by using automatically generated unique files names for the log files.
 * separated and automated the freshclam update independently from this script, so you can configure how often you want to update the virus definitions.

 ## Usage
 To use this script you need to follow the instructions as below, examples are done using iocage commands (just swap to jexec commands if still using warden jails):

 1) Creating Jail
- Create a new Jail, I recommend its called "ClamAV".
+ Create a new Jail, I recommend its called `ClamAV`.
 Don't forget to configure it to auto start on server reboots.
 Once created you need to start the Jail:
 ```
 	iocage start ClamAV
 ```
 2) Installing ClamAV (this will take a while)
- You now need to update the Jail and and install ClamAV (using "ports"), once finished you can then "exit" the Jail and restart it.
-I also recommend you install "portmaster" which will make managing updates easier - see (6):
+ You now need to update the Jail and and install ClamAV (using `ports`), once finished you can then `exit` the Jail and restart it.
+I also recommend you install `portmaster` which will make managing updates easier - see (6):
 ```
 	iocage console ClamAV
 	pkg update && pkg upgrade -y